Michael Solomon Alexander, the first bishop of Jerusalem (1799-1845)

 Trained in Judaism

-Growing up in Prussia he had only studied Judaism, he had not had the slightest acquaintance with Christianity and did not even know of the existence of the New Testament.
-His knowledge of Christ was limited to some strong language.
+Growing up in Prussia, Michael had only known Judaism, and had not had the slightest acquaintance with Christianity.
+He did not even know of the existence of the New Testament, and the name of Christ he had only heard through swear words.

-After some disappointments in London, he decided to move to Colchester.
-In one of the streets of Colchester a handbill aroused his curiosity.
-It was the announcement of the Annual Meeting of the London Jews’ Society, an organisation that spread the New Testament among Jews.
-He wanted to know more about that, so Michael obtained a New Testament and started reading it.
+After a few disappointments in London, Michael decided to move to Colchester.
+In one of the streets of Colchester a poster aroused his curiosity.
+It was the announcement of the Annual Meeting of the London Jews’ Society, an organisation that handed out the New Testament among Jews.
+He wanted to know more, so Michael obtained a New Testament and started to read it.

 Searching for the truth

-In 1821 Michael married Miss Levy in Plymouth, where he was later appointed as a rabbi.
-In the providence of God he became acquainted with Rev. Golding, to whom he gave lessons in Hebrew.
+In 1821 Michael married Miss Levy in Plymouth, where he was later appointed as rabbi.
+Through God’s providence he became acquainted with Rev. Golding, to whom he gave Hebrew lessons.

 After much inward conflict he came to the conclusion that he had to acknowledge the truth of the New Testament.
-He used to steal silently down to the church of Golding on Sunday evenings and listen, in the shadows, to the Christian praise songs.
-It was not long before his Jewish brothers got to hear about this and consequently he was discharged as a rabbi.
+Often he went to Golding’s church on Sunday evenings to listen, in secret, to the Christian hymns that were being sung.
+But it was not long before his Jewish brothers got to hear about it and consequently he was discharged from his rabbinical office.
 Now he could openly attend the services of his friend.

 Priest and Missionary

-When he was baptized in St. Andrew’s Anglican Church in 1822, the interest was overwhelming and by the time Michael was 28 he was ordained as deacon in Dublin.
+When Michael was baptized in St. Andrew’s Anglican Church in 1822, the interest was overwhelming and by the time he was 28 he was ordained as deacon in Dublin.
 It was very rare in that time that a converted Jew got an ecclesiastical office.
-Later he was even ordained as a priest.
+Later he was even ordained in the priesthood.

 When Michael joined the London Jew’s society, he wanted to become a missionary among the Jews.
-First in Danzig (1827-1830) then later in London (1830-1841), he witnessed to his brother, who was a rabbi in Posen (Poznan).
-“I was a sheep astray, far from the flock of my Saviour, not aware of the Lord who bought me.”
+First in Danzig (1827-1830) then later in London (1830-1841).
+To his brother, who was a rabbi in Posen (Poznan) he witnessed: “I was a sheep astray, far from the flock of my Saviour, not aware of the Lord who bought me.”

 Bishop of Jerusalem

 In 1841, after his professoriate in London, Michael was ordained as the first Anglican bishop of Jerusalem.
-In his last sermon on English soil he spoke from Acts 29:22-24, ‘And now, behold, I go bound in the spirit unto Jerusalem, not knowing the things that shall befall me there…’
+In his last sermon on English soil he spoke on Acts 29:22-24: ‘And now, behold, I go bound in the spirit unto Jerusalem, not knowing the things that shall befall me there…’